zealotrush/zealotrush.github.io/README.md

 ## Thanks
-Most of the work as been already done by the Ghost team, I've just ported Casper to Jekyll.
+Most of the work has been already done by the Ghost team, I've just ported Casper to Jekyll.
-I've also added few things for specifid to Jekyll and some minor style changes.
+I've also added few things specific to Jekyll and some minor style changes.

 ## Copyright & License